pybm/projects/Django/README.md

 A personal website made in Django to track my progres and portfolio.

-You cand see the resault at : www.hamsterlabs.tech
+You cand see the result at : www.hamsterlabs.tech